 Having a wedding in the midst of a pandemic was quite the experience.
 It was never our plan to have a big wedding, but with the borders of many countries closed, even some of our closest family members did not make it to the wedding.
 Notably, our parents were missing in action with the exception of my mother who got around the restrictions and managed to travel back and forth from her home in Kumamoto, Japan.

 Speaking of weddings, did you know that the typical wedding in the US costs somewhere on the order of $20 to 30k nowadays?
-Well that is just completely nuts.
-If it’s common belief that a newlywed couple just about to start a family together should spend such a gigantic sum of money on a frivolous party as the first step in their marriage, our culture needs a serious reevaluation of what matters in life.
+It is one thing if you can easily afford that kind of wedding, but if it’s common belief that an ordinary newlywed couple just about to start a family together should spend such a gigantic sum of money on a frivolous party as the first step in their marriage, our culture needs a serious reevaluation of what truly matters in life.

 With the prevalence of social media, it can seem like every one of your friends is throwing fancy parties and going on vacations all the time.
 But before you join them on the miserable treadmill of keeping up with the Joneses, take a minute to consider what you’ll be giving up to live that life.
 For starters, try asking one of these friends, “so, are you really excited to go back into the office after your vacation?”.
 The sad truth is that a lot of people aren’t, yet they have no choice.
 Such misery could have been easily avoided only if people realized that the reason they have to work a job they don’t enjoy is because of their financial irresponsibility.
 If you had enough saved up to be able to simply say “fuck you” to anything that goes against your principles, many more doors that you didn’t even know existed will open up in your life.
-When you’re not having to do everything for the money, your work is more fun, and your life is more authentic.
+When you’re not having to do everything for the money, your life is more authentic, your work is more fun, and ironically, you do a much better job at it.

 Thankfully, nobody in our close circles has such misplaced values, so we were able to have a ceremony that was tiny, intimate, and very special.
 It sort of became a fun family project to put together, and every participant ended up helping out in some way.